isabella232/laserfiche-sharepoint-integration/README.md

 ## Summary

-This project, built with React, contains 3 SharePoint WebParts that can be used to communicate with Laserfiche.
-To learn more about webparts, consult Microsoft's documentation for [Using them](https://support.microsoft.com/en-us/office/using-web-parts-on-sharepoint-pages-336e8e92-3e2d-4298-ae01-d404bbe751e0) and [Building them](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part).
+This project, built with React, contains 3 SharePoint we that can be used to communicate with Laserfiche.
+To learn more about web parts, consult Microsoft's documentation for [Using them](https://support.microsoft.com/en-us/office/using-web-parts-on-sharepoint-pages-336e8e92-3e2d-4298-ae01-d404bbe751e0) and [Building them](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part).

 ## Prerequisites